The Surviving Image

 Art is an ideal medium for the intimate and confessional, lending itself to diaristic and autobiographical forms.
 As these artists show, all experience can be manifest in art, whether captured in the moment or recollected in tranquillity.
 Incorporating references to personal, folk, and collective histories, the works in the exhibition critically reect on the criteria and categories through which recent art-historical memory has been forged.

-Co-curated by Marco Galvan & Jerry Zerui Guo
+Co-curated with Marco Galvan

 Stemming from her Grandfather's handwritten lyrics of a karaoke playlist that includes 94 minyo songs (Japanese folk songs), Anna Gonzalez Noguchi’s Minyo Playlist series rearticulates the relationship between object and memory, Titled after the corresponding track number, each work is a ne assemblage of stacks of staples arranged in multiple formats and modules.
 Inspired by the illustrations on the vinyl covers, traditional gures and objects emerge from the engraved surface as a result of an etching process that recalls popular Japanese woodcut.
 Stationary often appears in Gonzalez Noguchi’s work as an intrinsic, indexical way to organise and remember dierent moments in time.Through a mundane yet intimate support, the series renegotiates memory and the capacity to anchor experience in tangible forms, in a delicate balance between removing and revealing.